-9.1.
-Written consent shall be obtained and documented from any individual or patient whose Pictures, Images and Videos (PIV) and statements are used in SMA(s).

-- 9.2.
-The written consent shall be aligned with the DHA Standards for Patient Consent and Managing Health Records. - 9.3.
-The MD must ensure that PIV encouraging unhealthy, risky behaviours and habits are not approved. - 9.4.
-PIV and language used in SMA in the UAE shall abide to Decree of the Executive Council No. (32) of 2012 concerning the regulation of practicing health professions in the Emirate of Dubai, by endorsing the following: - 9.4.1.
-Not breaching the UAE culture and Islamic teachings - 9.4.2.
-Not contradicting the UAE common interest and policies - 9.4.3.
-Not using sovereignty symbols of the UAE without prior approval from the competent authority - 9.4.4.
-Not breaching health ethics - 9.4.5.
-Not displaying intimacy or sex appeal - 9.4.6.
-Avoiding unhealthy, risky behaviours and habits - 9.5.
+- 9.1.
+Written consent should be obtained and documented from any individual or patient whose Pictures, Images and Videos (PIV) and statements are used in SMA(s). - 9.2.
+The written consent should be aligned with the DHA Guidelines for Patient Consent and Managing Health Records. - 9.3.
+The MD should ensure that PIV encouraging unhealthy, risky behaviours and habits are not approved. - 9.4.
+PIV and language used in SMA in the UAE should abide by the following: - 9.4.1.
+Not breach the UAE culture and Islamic teachings - 9.4.2.
+Not contradict UAE common interest and policies - 9.4.3.
+Not use sovereignty symbols of the UAE without prior approval from the competent authority - 9.4.4.
+Not breach health ethics - 9.4.5.
+Not display intimacy or sex appeal - 9.4.6.
+Avoid unhealthy, risky behaviours and habits - 9.4.7.
+Be related to the healthcare service promoted. - 9.5.
 PIV of government officials may be accepted for a press release or inauguration ceremony upon their approval. - 9.6.
 Before and after PIV should be of the same individual, using the same lens, with no photo shop enhancements or equivalent software and should include the following statement, "there is no guarantee that the result will be the same, as it might vary from one individual to another" and the risks.
-This shall be written in the same font size as the rest of the SMA.
+This should be written in the same font size as the rest of the SMA.

 9.7.
-There shall be no video filming or live streaming for SMA while the patient is undergoing minor or major surgery, induced under General Anaesthesia (GA) and in procedure rooms in any DHA licensed health facility for promotion of the health facility or healthcare professional.
+There shall be no video filming or live streaming for SMA while the patient is undergoing surgery or induced under General Anaesthesia (GA) in any DHA licensed health facility for promotion of the health facility or healthcare professional.